Stand out in your career with a degree in Management Information Systems and Business Analytics.

 You’ll also learn how to use data to improve decision making, management processes, business strategies, and the keeping of financial records.
 When you complete this program, you will have the skills to perform system analyses, manage complex projects, analyze data, and design business solutions to meet company objectives.

-The Bachelor of Science in Management Information Systems and Business Analytics prepares students to be organizational leaders through the use of information technology and data management.
-Students will learn to improve decision making and processes in core business concepts including management, strategy, and finance through the use of business intelligence.
-Technical topics include systems analysis and design, database management, and data mining.
+The Bachelor of Science in Management Information Systems and Business Analytics prepares students to be organizational leaders through the use of system design, data management, and business analytics.
+Students will learn to improve decision-making and processes in core business concepts, including management, strategy, marketing, accounting, and finance, through the use of information systems and data analysis in ethical, legal, and global contexts.
+Technical topics include systems analysis and design, database management, and data analytics.
+The B.S. in Management Information Systems is additionally accredited by ACBSP, which accredits quality business programs across the globe.

 Click here to view our learning outcomes assessment data.